joelek/atlas/readme.md

 ### Stores

-Atlas defines the store entity as a record coupled with a sequence of keys specifying the uniquely identifying fields of the implicitly defined record.
+Atlas defines the store entity as an associative collection of fields where each field is assigned a specific key coupled with a sequence of keys specifying the uniquely identifying fields.
 Stores are created as shown below where the uniquely identifying fields must be non-nullable.

 ```ts
 let users = context.createStore({